 Database optimization is one of the key things for good performance.
-WPOptimize plugin is used for cleaning up the WordPress database and optimizing WordPress.
-It will remove unnecessary data from WordPress like spammy and un-approved comments, trash posts, and comments, trackbacks, and pingbacks, etc.
+WPOptimize plugin is used for cleaning up the WordPress database and optimizing it as well.
+It will remove unnecessary data from WordPress, like spammy and unapproved comments, trash posts, and trackbacks.

 4. BJ Lazy Load

 Everything comes back to the loading speed of your website and its content.
 If you need to have a lot of images, you need some magic to improve the loading times.
 BJ Lazy Load replaces all your images, thumbnails, and content iframes with a placeholder and loads the content as it gets close to entering the browser screen.
 Images will be displayed only when the user scrolls the page, resulting in faster loading and decreased bandwidth.

 WP Rocket is a caching and performance plugin that covers a couple of aspects that can help improve your website’s loading speed and performance.
 With minimal configuration, WP Rocket offers page caching, cache preloading, static files compression and image & videos on request.
 Its user-friendly dashboard simplifies the use of this plugin and there are video guides that explain every feature and help you understand what WP Rocket is all about.

 This plugin will help you track down bottlenecks in your WordPress site’s database.
 Note that it is designed for developers, so beginners might struggle to pull meaningful information from the plugin.
 With Query Monitor, you can see all database queries performed on the current request, slow queries, duplicate queries, and queries with errors.
 It can also help you with other debugging issues by showing PHP errors, scripts/styles, HTTP requests, etc.